Homewares. Brocante. Uzes. Provence Alpes Cote d'Azure. All Things French TOURS

 As soon as you venture into the town centre, the pace slows even more ...

-Delight in the perfectly -preserved architecture, delightful shops, plentiful galleries, and local restaurants.
+Delight in the perfectly -preserved architecture, delightful shops, plentiful galleries, and many local restaurants.

 The paving of the picturesque rues is the most beautiful I have ever seen, and is still in perfect condition.
 It is beautifully maintained by the locals + council, and carefully managed, even with the introduction of modern services.